***Updated January 4, 2017

-- The most common attractions from both parks that run out of FASTPASSES are Space Mountain, Splash Mountain, Radiator Springs’ Racers and California Screamin’.
+- The most common attractions from both parks that run out of FASTPASSES are Space Mountain, Star Tours, Splash Mountain, Soarin’ and Radiator Springs’ Racers.

 - The FASTPASS system works independently for both parks.
 Meaning, you can grab a FASTPASS at Disneyland, leave the park and immediately grab one at California Adventure.
 So, if park hopping is your thing, go between the parks to accomplish the least amount of wait time possible.

 - FASTPASSES are not accepted AFTER the time frame on your ticket.
 Disney used to be flexible on this, but they have grown strict with the rules recently.

 - Finally, my Plan Park Touring page includes itineraries designed for little and big kids, with 1 and 2 day plans for Disneyland and 1 day plans for California Adventure.
 I have listed the most popular attractions at the parks with a schedule for when to ride what and included in that list is when to grab FASTPASSES.
 Take a look to see if this works for you.